 You should also be in good general health and have maintained a steady weight for at least 6 months.

-Usually the incision is placed just above the pubic region.
+Usually, the incision is placed just above the pubic region.
 The longer the scar the more tissue can be removed.
 The surgeon will discuss the length of your scar at your consultation.
 A vertical line is drawn down the middle of the abdomen and skin is removed on either side of this in a triangle.
 The skin is separated from the underlying tissue from the pubic region upwards.

 The extent of dissection will vary from patient to patient.
-The abdominal wall is then tightened, and the belly button is relocated to a more favourable position.
+The abdominal wall is then tightened, and the belly button is relocated to a more favorable position.
 Excess fat and skin is trimmed and the incisions are closed with dissolvable stitches.